 It’s way too early to tell if a three-point win over a team which will be spending its winter at home rather than a bowl game is enough to declare an about-face.
 Nevertheless, the ability to play a complete game in all three phases and come away with a win on the road was monumental for this team.

 What happens on Saturday against North Texas has the potential to better define where Rice is on the continuum between rebuilding and reloading.
 One more win opens the door for a three-win season, a step up from a two-win 2018 campaign.
-No other tangible measurement of progress would speak as loudly as that.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+No other tangible measurement of progress would speak as loudly as that.Subscribe on Patreon.
+Stay plugged into the latest happenings in Rice Football with exclusive recruiting updates, practice notes and more.
 We are your No. 1 source for Rice Athletics News.